New: Boardroom MCP Engine!

 Treasure Hunting Ethics

-Treasure hunting ethics guide responsible behavior in the field, ensuring that discoveries are made with respect for history, nature, and local communities.
+Treasure hunting ethics are the principles and practices that guide responsible behavior in the field, ensuring discoveries are made with respect for history, natural environments, and local communities.
 Ethical treasure hunters prioritize preservation over profit and always seek permission before exploring new sites.
+These principles are closely tied to legal requirements for prospecting and detecting.

 Always treat the land and its history with care.
 Avoid disturbing archaeological sites, historical structures, or culturally significant locations.
 If you discover something of historical or cultural value, report it to the appropriate authorities or landowners.
 Your actions help preserve the past for future generations.